pactus-project/tanour/README.md

 Tanour requires **latest stable Rust version** to build.
 You can install Rust through [rustup](https://www.rustup.rs/).

-In order to use Tanour as a webservice you also need to install [Cap'n Proto](https://capnproto.org/install.html).
+In order to use Tanour as a Web service you also need to install [Cap'n Proto](https://capnproto.org/install.html).

 To build the Tanour from the source code, you can follow these commands: